 WHAT ARE THE AVERAGE SEA TEMPERATURES IN CROATIA?

 The Adriatic Sea has a very marked annual change of the surface temperature.
-The average annual temperature is 11°C. During the winter, the sea is the coldest and the surface temperature is about 7°C; very seldom, it can drop below that too.
-In the spring, the sea becomes warmer, and the surface temperature rises to 18°C. In the summer the surface of the sea reaches a very high temperature, of up to 22 to 25°C, and in the southern Adriatic and Istria up to 27°C. The current sea temperature you can check here, while below there are monthly means of the sea temperature in Split area from April till October, the months of the charter season in Croatia:
+The average annual temperature is 11°C. During the winter, the sea is the coldest and the surface temperature is about 7°C; very seldom, it can even drop below that.
+In the spring, the sea becomes warmer, and the surface temperature rises up to 18°C. In the summer, the surface of the sea reaches a very high temperature, of up to 22 to 25°C, and in the southern Adriatic and Istria up to 27°C. You can check the current sea temperature by clicking here; while below you can find monthly means of the sea temperature in Split area from April till October (the months of the charter season in Croatia):

 APRIL - 15°C